JackPotat0/jackpotat0.github.io/docs/game.md

 #### I am Setsuna (PC)
 No. You cannot just remake Lunar+Chrono Trigger without something fresh.
 They remade CT, but they left out the soul of CT and everything that makes it great.
 In the end it becomes a very bad attempt at imitating CT which is almost embarassing.
 Even taking away the comparison, it is still a below-average JRPG.
 It is still worth to know the context of OST that I have been listening since forever though. ** When a game is bad at what it does, you start noticing all the petty things.

 Story/Plot: Mostly a rehash of FFX.
-The plot felt pretty empty and flat as there are no enough background to the "pilgrimage" unlike FFX with elaborate world building.
+The plot felt pretty empty and flat as there is not enough background to the "pilgrimage" unlike FFX with elaborate world building.
 It almost felt random.
 There are simply not enough to keep me to care about the main plot on an emotional level.
 They tried to present the theme of "sacrifice", but fails to present it in a meaningful way, in other words, amateurish.
 To be fair the concept is not bad and can definitely shine but it fell into the wrong hands.
 The ending is a mess, it just comes up at nowhere and reveals more plot points that's never referenced before and expects player to care.
 But luckily for how little there is, the main quest is really short, so players can end this snorefest quicker.

 Characters: The cast almost collected all the weaknesses in different casts in various JRPGs and put them together.
 Lack of relevancy after own arc (and their arcs are as generic as it gets!), no memorable exchanges, one beat personality, you name it.
 It is like Lunar SSS, but the cast is now boring.
 I tried very hard but it is impossible to be attached to any of the characters.
 We have: the silent protagonist that gets no interesting options and just there for plot reasons, Setsuna a.k.a Mary Sue, the plot dumper, the annoying kid, and a bunch of others.
 A character looking like Auron does not automatically makes him cool like Auron.